MFA - Design/Technology

 Each emphasis will normally accepted a new MFA candidate every one to two years as funding is very limited.
-There is currently a third-year student and a first-year student in scenery, a third-year student and a first-year student in lighting, a third-year student in costuming, and a second-year student in lighting/sound.
-Applications will be accepted for the 2017-2020 rotation beginning Fall 2016: visit http://umt.edu/grad/Programs/Theatre.php for details on how to initiate the application process.
+There are currently two second-year students in costuming and one final-year student in lighting.
+Applications will be accepted for the 2018-2021 rotation beginning Fall 2017: visit http://umt.edu/grad/Programs/Theatre.php for details on how to initiate the application process.

 MASTER OF FINE ARTS with a major in THEATRE (MFA/THTR)